Concepts

 #undici and fetch

-• undici.ProxyAgent in managed mode, pointed at proxyUrl and trusting proxyTls when supplied.
+• Proxyline's managed dispatcher in managed mode, backed by undici.ProxyAgent instances pointed at proxyUrl and trusting proxyTls when supplied.

-• undici.EnvHttpProxyAgent in ambient mode, configured from the current HTTP_PROXY / HTTPS_PROXY / NO_PROXY snapshot, with the same proxyTls.
+• Proxyline's ambient dispatcher in ambient mode, resolving each request against the current install-time HTTP_PROXY / HTTPS_PROXY / NO_PROXY snapshot, with the same proxyTls.

 import { fetch } from "undici";